yarohtar/cam-maths-notes-obsidian/README.md

 Alternatively, by going to Settings (CTRL+,) and clicking on Git on bottom left, you can adjust the Autopull interval or turn on Pull on startup.

-If you made changes to some files the Pull might fail with some error messages about an impossible merge.
+If you made changes to some files, the Pull might fail with some error messages about an impossible merge.
 You will either have to handle this by resolving the impossible merges (where I strongly recommend using command line git) or you'll have to reinstall the whole Vault, losing your changes.

 # How to navigate
 Firstly, you can switch between editing and reading mode in the top right corner.